 In addition, when heirs receive the balance of retirement plans after payment of estate taxes of up to 40% or more, income tax will also be due—up to 39.6% or more—depending on state income taxes and other factors.
 Thus, the combination of income and estate taxes that could eventually be levied on retirement accounts may, in some cases, amount to the bulk of an account's value.

-Rather than allowing retirement assets to be reduced by a combination of estate and income taxes, you can direct that such assets be used to fund charitable gifts from your estate.
-This can actually result in more assets being received by loved ones than if retirement assets were left to family and charitable gifts were made from other funds.
+Rather than allowing for the possibility that retirement assets may be reduced by a combination of estate and income taxes, you can direct that such assets be used to fund charitable gifts from your estate.
+This can actually result in more assets being received by loved ones than if retirement assets were left to family and charitable gifts were made from other funds